msthomps/werk-squad-tools/README.md

 # werk-squad-tools
-Procedures for calculating galaxy properties from spectra
+Procedures for calculating Pettini and Pagel N2 ratio method to calculate metallicity